chimera-linux/cports/README.md

 There are two kinds of build dependencies, host and target dependencies.
 When not cross-compiling, they are the same.

-Packages are stored in a local repository within the `hostdir`.
-The `hostdir` also contains source distfiles and caches.
+Packages are then stored in a local repository (by default `packages`).
+The system also stores source distfiles and caches in their own directories as needed.
+You can control paths to all of the directories.

 The system automatically signs your packages, if a signing key is provided.